TKStrijker/url-editor-api/README.md

 ## setup

+1. `php artisan migrate`

 ## Usage

-Simply run `php artisan serve --host=8001`, the API should now be up and running.
+Simply run `php artisan serve --port=8001`, the API should now be up and running.